 Refer to the Maintenance Schedule to determine what kind of fluid to use.
 See "Recommended Fluids and Lubricants" in the Index.

-When adding power steering fluid or making a complete fluid change, always use the proper fluid.
+Always use the proper fluid.
 Failure to use the proper fluid can cause leaks and damage hoses and seals.

-Windshield Washer Fluid To Add:
+Windshield Washer Fluid